-In the process of my redesign, I ended up sending Nick a Photoshop version of my new blog design and I included custom designed social sharing icons.
-My question to him was, “how hard would these be to build?”
+In the process of my redesign, I ended up sending Nick a Photoshop version of my new blog design and I included custom-designed social sharing icons.
+My question to him was, “How hard would these be to build?”

-As could be expected, Nick’s response was, “not too hard.”
+As could be expected, Nick’s response was, “Not too hard.”

-At the time it was simple a set of social sharing icons that looked really good.
+At the time it was simply a set of social sharing icons that looked really good.
 They weren’t responsive and they didn’t do anything but share the blog post or page that they were loaded on.